December 20, 2012

 Pan-Fried Turkey Burgers - Parsi Style

 There's a well-known story about the Parsi settlement in India and their cultural absorption.
-It's been said that the ruler of Gujarat, Jadi Rana, was not very welcoming and was concerned about over-population problems.
+It's been said that the ruler of Gujarat, Jadi Rana, was not very welcoming and was concerned about overpopulation problems.
 In a meeting with the king, the Parsi leader asked for a full glass of milk and a spoonful of sugar.
-Then as he gently added the sugar into the glass of milk without any spillage he said, "We are like sugar, we will only sweeten your country."
+Then, as he gently added the sugar into the glass of milk without any spillage, he said, "We are like sugar, we will only sweeten your country."
 The Parsi community blended and thrived well in India while it also maintained its religion.

-Parsi cuisine, with its roots in ancient Persia, is a unique combination of both Indian and Persian style cooking.
-I had read about Parsi food while reading other food blogs over the past few years but it wasn't until I came across the wonderful book, My Bombay Kitchen: Traditional and Modern Parsi Home Cooking by Niloufer Ichaporia King that I became tremendously intrigued and decided to write a post about it.
+Parsi cuisine, with its roots in ancient Persia, is a unique combination of both Indian and Persian-style cooking.
+I had read about Parsi food while reading other food blogs over the past few years, but it wasn't until I came across the wonderful book, My Bombay Kitchen: Traditional and Modern Parsi Home Cooking by Niloufer Ichaporia King, that I became tremendously intrigued and decided to write a post about it.
 Her story and her Parsi recipes have totally won me over.
-Plus, I am passionate about all things Iranian even if it's a thousand years removed!
+Plus, I am passionate about all things Iranian, even if it's a thousand years removed!

-This recipe is adapted from Niloufer Ichaporia King's, My Bombay Kitchen.
+This recipe is adapted from Niloufer Ichaporia King's My Bombay Kitchen.
 I tweaked the recipe a little to my liking by reducing the amount of pepper and fresh ginger by almost half and substituting the optional fresh mint with parsley.
 This recipe can be made with ground chicken as well.

 Parsi-Style Turkey Burger